A minimal mass blow-up solution on a nonlinear quantum star graph: Outline of the proof

-The approach we adopt is {\em via} a change of variables transforming a finite time blow-up solution into a solution that is global in positive time.
-We seek a radial solution $u$ of \eqref{eq:nls} in the form of
+The approach we adopt is based on a change of variables transforming a finite time blow-up solution into a solution that is global in positive time.
+We seek a radial solution $ u$ of~\eqref{eq:nls-Hg} in the form

-where the new variables $s$ and $y$ satisfy
+where the new variables $s$ and $ y$ satisfy

-We will construct $w$ global and bounded in $H^1_D(\mathcal G)$, together with {\em modulation parameters} $\lambda(s)$, $b(s)$ and $\theta(s)$ such that $\lambda(s)>0$,
+We will construct $ w$ global and bounded in $H^1_D(\mathcal G)$, together with {\em modulation parameters} $\lambda(s)$, $b(s)$ and $\theta(s)$ such that $\lambda(s)>0$,

-This type of ansatz is common in blow-up analysis (see the references in the introduction for similar constructions).
+This type of ansatz is common in blow-up analysis (see the references given in introduction for similar constructions).
 The exact definition of the rescaled time $s$ will appear in Section~\ref{unifest_proof.sec}.
-By straightforward calculations, $u$ solves \eqref{eq:nls} if and only if $w$ solves
+By straightforward calculations, $ u$ solves~\eqref{eq:nls-Hg} if and only if $ w$ solves

-where the scaling operator $\Lambda$ is defined for each component $w_j$ of $w$ by
+where the scaling operator $\Lambda$ is defined for each component $w_j$ of $ w$ by